 After I graduated college in 2008, we moved to Western Kentucky to begin what would become a 12-year journey, in two different states, leading the next generation of Jesus followers in the context of the local church.
 We learned a lot in the season of life and still to this day have a deep passion for kids, students, and the people that invest in them.
 What a joy it is to see the greatest story ever told change lives.

 In 2014, God blessed us with a beautiful little girl, Madelyn, and in 2017, a full of energy boy, Caleb.
 Our prayer for Madelyn and Caleb is three-fold: their lips proclaim the glory of God, their hands are about the work of God, and their feet would walk in truth.

 After twelve years as an associate pastor, God began a new work in our lives.
 My passion for the written word, the local church, and to see lives transformed by the power of the Gospel would all collide.
 I now serve in full-time ministry as a copywriter with The Gideons International in Nashville, Tennessee.
 My passion is to write with a pastoral heart for the glory of God and the advancement of the Kingdom.

-My prayer to use the written word to see lives transformed by the Gospel is best summed up in Psalm 19:14 (New International Version).
-The passage reads, “May these words of my mouth and this meditation of my heart be pleasing in your sight, Lord, my Rock and my Redeemer.”
+My prayer to use the written word to see lives transformed by the Gospel is best summed up in Psalm 19:14 (NIV), which reads, “May these words of my mouth and this meditation of my heart be pleasing in your sight, Lord, my Rock and my Redeemer.”